 Figure 1.
 A scheme for a bacterial tree of relationships (LCA, last common ancestor).
 In those groups where photosynthetic forms occur, the type of photosystem is indicated in bold letters.
 The α -, β -, and γ -proteobacteria are collectively referred to as purple bacteria.
 Most of the photosynthetic purple bacteria are α -proteobacteria, but there are also some among the β - and γ -proteobacteria.
 Mitochondria of eukaryotic organisms are derived from α -proteobacteria.
 As can be seen from this diagram, the various types of bacteria having RC-1 are not closely related, neither are those having RC-2.
 The oxygenic cyanobacteria harbour both photosystems I and II, clearly derived from RC-1 and RC-2 respectively, but from where they have acquired these is uncertain.
 A major difference is that RC-2 has now evolved to be able to split water to oxygen using the oxygen evolving complex (OEC).
-We have added OEC at the same point as where the two kinds of photosystems join in the evolution of cyanobacteria, but it is unlikely that these events took place simultaneously.
-One possibility is that cyanobacteria are derived from green sulphur bacteria, and have taken up RC-2 from green sulphur bacteria by horizontal gene transfer.
+We have added OEC at the same point as where the two kinds of photosystems join in the evolution of cyanobacteria are derived from green sulphur bacteria, and have taken up RC-2 from green sulphur bacteria by horizontal gene transfer.
 The green non-sulphur bacteria are also called 'filamentous anoxygenic phototrophs', since several members of the group do indeed obtain electrons from sulphur or sulphide compounds.
 The above diagram is speculative, because of the high frequency of horizontal gene transfer taking place among prokaryotes.